bwoodsend/sprat/README.rst

     # Lookup a package by name
     package = sprat.lookup("numpy")

-    # Lookup packages in bulk.
+    # Or Lookup packages in bulk.
 This is faster than individual lookups if the
     # names are close alphabetically.
     names = ["pytest", "pytest-cov", "pytest-echo"]
     packages = dict(zip(names, sprat.bulk_lookup(names)))